dwyl/phoenix-ecto-encryption-example/README.md

 now we are going to _use_ it in an Ecto Type.

-As for the `EncryptedField` and `HashField` Ecto Type in section 4 (_above_), the `PasswordField` needs the same four "ecto callbacks":
+As for the `EncryptedField` and `HashField` Ecto Type in section 4 (_above_), the `PasswordField` needs the same six "ecto callbacks":

 + `type/0` - `:binary` is appropriate for hashed data
 + `cast/1` - Cast any data type `to_string` before hashing it.